jfrog/charts/stable/jfrog-platform/UPGRADE_NOTES.md

             helm upgrade --install <old-release-name> stable/jfrog-platform -f custom-values.yaml
             ```
             This would bring up a jfrog-platform release with only postgresql.
-        2. Backup and restore postgres data from the old release (artifactory-ha chart) to new postgresql in jfrog platform release.
+        2. Restore postgres data from the old release (artifactory-ha chart) to new postgresql in jfrog platform release.
 Make sure to create the database and credentials before restoring data.

-    2. Reuse the old **PVC** of artifactory chart in new jfrog platform chart release
+    5. Reuse the old **PVC** of artifactory chart in new jfrog platform chart release
         1. Enable artifactory-ha subchart in jfrog platform release and do an helm upgrade.
             Create custom-values.yaml with the following configuration
             ```yaml